JohnL3/churnometer/README.md

 ### Cluster Analysis
 #### Clustering Model
-* We want a ML model to cluster similar customer behaviour.
+* We want an ML model to cluster similar customer behavior.
 It is an unsupervised model.
-* Our ideal outcome is provide to our sales team a reliable insight on how to onboard customer with a higher sense of loyalty.
+* Our ideal outcome is to provide to our sales team a reliable insight on how to onboard customers with a higher sense of loyalty.
 * The model success metrics are
-	* at least 0.45 for silhoute socre
+	* at least 0.45 for silhouette score
 	* The ML model is considered a failure if: model suggests from than 15 clusters (might become too difficult to interpret in practical terms)
 * The output is defined as an additional column appended to the dataset.
 This column represents the clusters suggestions.
 It is a categorical and nominal variable, represented by numbers, starting at 0.
 * Heuristics: Currently there is no approach to group similar customers